mosa/MOSA-Project/Readme.md

 ### Join the Discussion

-Join us on our [Gitter chat][gitter-chat] - this is the most interactive way to connect to MOSA's development team.
+Join us on [Gitter chat][gitter-chat].
+This is the most interactive way to connect to MOSA's development team.

 ### License